naghambaba1/naghambaba1/README.md

   ## Who am i? ⭐️

         Hi, I'm Nagham al Baba!
 I'm anFirst -year Computer Science student at York university
-        ,selected student into the Foundations track of the MIT Emerging Talent Program for Computer Science and Data Science
+        Selected as a student into the Foundations track of the MIT Emerging Talent Program for Computer Science and Data Science

 - 🌍 Dedicated to developing impactful and purpose-driven web applications